smXplorer/AlliGator/docs/source/graph-object.rst

   window.
 + ``Transpose Plot``: swaps X- and Y-arrays.
 + ``Merge Selected Plots``: appends the X- and Y-arrays of all selected plots.
-  This can be used to build a single scatterplot from many smaller ones, or to stitch together decays covering different parts of the time axis.
+  This can be used to build a single scatter plot from many smaller ones, or to stitch together decays covering different parts of the time axis.
 + ``Plot Histogram``: selecting this item opens up a dialog window allowing specifying options to define the way the histogram of the